devrdias/react-native-form4u/README.md

 ## Features

-- Prevent submit the form if is "dirty"
+- Prevents submit dirty forms
 - Use custom masks for input fields with help of [react-native-masked-text](https://github.com/benhurott/react-native-masked-text)
 - Supports custom validations
 - Define your own style for your fields or use default